1.2. The simple market model

 Discuss any, or all, of the following questions:

 2. Read this article about Advice from Rich People on Slate.
 Do you think that being successful in business (making lots of money) qualifies a person to give policy makers advice about social and economic issues?
-(Part of Donald Trump’s appeal is that he is a successful businessman.)
+(Many people voted for Donald Trump because he claims to be a successful businessman.)

 3. The impact of minimum wage laws has always been a standard example for students learning Simple Market Theory.
 Many people are calling for a rise in the US minimum wage to $15 (double what it currently is.)
 Read this article from the Washington Post.
 Do you support minimum wages?
 Try to use simple market theory when stating your position.